kwesiRutledge/goop2/README.md

       - VectorLinearExpression
 - Plus
   - General Function (in operators.go)
-  - Methods for
-    - Vectors
-      - VarVector
-        - Test the Plus of two VarVectors
-      - VectorLinearExpression
 - Introducing Optional Input for Variable Name to Var/VarVector
 - Consider renaming VarVector to VectorVar
 - VarVector